SOC 2 vs. ISO 27001: Understanding the Difference

 As businesses operate rapidly, having an automated system to account for controls and generate evidence is vital.
 Automation alone can expedite the certification process and promote progress toward set goals.

 There is a profound difference between pursuing certification with and without automation.
 Automated tasks such as control attestation or evidence collection significantly reduce the time involved, often to a third of manual methods.

 Automation eliminates much laborious work, ensuring accuracy and propelling the process forward.
 Therefore, businesses are encouraged to automate the certification process as much as possible.

 Manage compliance efforts with Vendr

-SOC 2 and ISO 27001 are security and compliance tests that ensure you’re handling sensitive data the right way.
-With compliance in mind from the beginning, you’re able to ease the process of certification.
+SOC 2 and ISO 27001 are security and compliance tests that ensure you’re handling sensitive data correctly.
+Beginning with compliance in mind is a meaningful way to ease the certification process.

-Yet without an automated workflow system to manage it all, pursuing compliance certification can get messy.
-As a methodical process, it’s necessary to have the controls in place that’ll help unlock the organization necessary to successfully run tests, share attestation reports, and streamline communication between stakeholders.
+Yet pursuing compliance certification can be smooth with an automated workflow system.
+As a systematic process, it’s necessary to have the controls in place to help unlock the organization for successfully running tests, sharing attestation reports, and streamlining communication between stakeholders.